Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

     void Start()
     {
-        transform.position = new Vector3(CinemachineCore.Instance.BrainCount, 2, 0);
+        // Places each new player in a line on the X axis. transform.position = new Vector3(CinemachineCore.Instance.BrainCount, 2, 0);

         // Increment to the next channel based on the brain count for the CinemachineBrain and the CinemachineCamera.